1. Resource Library

 What are the risks of not adhering to PCI compliance requirements?

 The costs of falling victim to a data breach can be considerable.
 If a breach involving stolen credit card information is traced back to your business, then you’re on the hook for any fines and fees associated with it (such as covering the losses and card replacement costs).
+But beyond opening your business up to the potential for data breaches and the accompanying financial losses (not to mention the cost of mitigation efforts and lost sales), not meeting PCI compliance requirements can also mean:

-• Losing out on potential partnerships, as payment brands want to collaborate with companies that exemplify a commitment to security
+• Losing out on potential partnerships, as payment brands want to collaborate with companies that exemplify a commitment to security.

-• Damaging your brand’s reputation
+• Damaging your brand’s reputation.

-• Negatively impacting buyers’ credit
+• Negatively impacting buyers’ credit.

 While keeping your PCI compliance status up to date requires ongoing effort and prioritization from your team, the resulting protections for your business and your customers are indisputable.